 Regional or Area Studies Focus

 Students may focus on Africa, China, Comparative Religion, East Asia, Europe, Japan, Latin America, Near East, REECAS, South Asia, or Southeast Asia.

 I.S.
 Field Focus

 States, Markets and Society, 2.
 Governance, Law and Rights, 3.
-Culture and Religion, 4.
-Peace and Security
+Religions, Cultures, and Civilizations, 4.
+Peace and Security.

 This focus consists of courses offered by a professional school that deal with the international and comparative dimensions of the profession.
 Students pursuing a concurrent professional degree can count 9-12 of these credits concurrently for both the MAIS degree and their professional degree.